-All possible configurations can vary under a unique IC, and without impact on security. - The Master identification number is unique for all product configurations.
+All possible configurations can vary under a unique IC, and without impact on security. - The 2 Master identification numbers are unique for all product configurations.

-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14.

-- The rest of this document applies to all possible configurations of the TOE.

-- In a few words, the ST31N600 A01 offers a unique combination of high performances and very powerful features for high level security:

-- Two instances of the Arm® SecurCore® SC000TM CPU connected in lockstep mode,

-- Die integrity,

-- Monitoring of environmental parameters,

-- Protection mechanisms against faults,

-- AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

-- Hardware AES accelerator,

-- Hardware 3-key Triple DES accelerator,
+Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14. - 27 The rest of this document applies to all possible configurations of the TOE. - In a few words, the ST33K1M5A and ST33K1M5M B01 offer a unique combination of high performances and very powerful features for high level security: - Two instances of the Arm® Cortex®-M35P CPU connected in lockstep mode, - Die integrity, - Monitoring of environmental parameters, - · Highly efficient protection against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory Protection Unit, - · CRC calculation block, - Hardware security-enhanced AES accelerator, - · Hardware security-enhanced 3-key Triple DES accelerator, - NESCRYPT lite low power public key cryptography accelerator (NESCRYPT LLP).

-- ISO/IEC 13239 CRC calculation block,

-- Memory Protection Unit,

-- NExt Step CRYPTography accelerator (NESCRYPT).